 - 52 Fun Facts about the Rocky Horror Picture Show

 - NerdiPop’s Rocky Horror Show Fun Fact Cards

 - The Rocky Horror Picture Show Participation Guide

 - Famous quotes from the Rocky Horror Picture Show

-The Rocky Horror Picture Show Sequels
+- The Rocky Horror Picture Show Sequels

 Shock Treatment (1981)

-In 1981, Sharman reunited with O’Brien to do Shock Treatment.
-This stand-alone feature was not a direct sequel to the original film.
-This film reunites characters Brad and Janet and was originally conceived and written to depict the characters filmed in normal settings until the production changed to work around a Screen Actor’s Guild strike.
-The eventual production would now entail the full film being shot entirely within a sound stage and purposely blending that into the story line.
-Shock Treatment has a cult following but not nearly as strong as the first film, and was a commercial failure in no small part due to the principal cast of Curry, Sarandon and Bostwick not returning (source: Wikipedia).
+In 1981, Sharman reunited with O’Brien to produce “Shock Treatment”.
+This stand-alone movie was not a direct sequel to the original Rocky Horror Picture Show movie.
+It reunites characters Brad and Janet and was originally written to portray the characters in normal settings until the production changed to work around a Screen Actor’s Guild strike.
+The production entailed the full film being shot entirely within a sound stage and purposely blending that into the storyline.
+An interesting fact is that Shock Treatment also has a cult following, but not nearly as strong as the first film, and was a commercial failure.
+The principal cast of Curry, Sarandon, and Bostwick did not return for the movie.

 Revenge of the Old Queen (1991)